Piano Hammers - What do they work

 Piano Hammers

 Piano hammers have a hard wood molding and one or two layers of very hard, dense wool felt: the underfelt and outerfelt.
 The underfelt, if present, is harder and usually brightly colored.
-All hammers in a set are the same width, but they gradually decrease in diameter from bass to treble.
+All hammers in a grand piano or upright piano in a set are the same width, but they gradually decrease in diameter from bass to treble.

 Good quality hammer felt is neither too hard - which would produce a tinny sound - nor too soft - which would cause a dull, mushy sound.
 The best hammer felt has long fibers oriented parallel to the strings.
 Inferior hammers made with short fibes or fibes oriented perpendicular to the strings, develop grooves much faster as the strings cut through the felt.